 - Lead (Pb)

 The equipment and procedures used to test for these substances are incredibly sophisticated.
-We won’t go into too much detail about them here aside from saying that they involve the use of an advanced organic material testing technique called Inductively Coupled Plasma Mass Spectrometry—or ICP-MS.
+We won’t go into too much detail about them here aside from saying that they involve the use of an advanced material testing technique called Inductively Coupled Plasma Mass Spectrometry—or ICP-MS.

 Remember, it’s impossible to completely eliminate all traces of all harmful substances.
 The entire point behind lab testing is to gain scientifically based insights into the levels of these substances that are present in the sample being tested and then to provide that insight to you as the Kratom consumer.